ryu577/pyray/README.md

 # Requirements
 I've made every effort to keep the requirements for this project to the bare minimum so most people can get it running with almost no pain.
 These are -
 Python Imaging Library (PIL), numpy and scipy.
+For writing on math equations images using the methods in WriteOnImage.py, you'll need matplotlib and sympy.

 # Usage
 To keep things simple and the dependencies minimal, the program simply writes an image or a series of images to the folder ./Images/RotatingCube (this was the first object that was animated with this tool).